kj0s/NMF_cell_fate/cfa/general_readme.md

 # similarity to mofa 2, check if we can replicate findigs w mofa if not similar

+clone barcodes done at bulk level, nmf needs 3 modalities at the same resolution. meaqn used for barcodes here again ,same as nmf.
 --
 mofa provides a Variance Explained table or heatmap.
 It explicitly tells you: "Factor 1 explains 20% of the RNA variation but 0% of the Methylation variation,"